Table of Contents Show

 Common Types of Parti Diagrams

-In our exploration of architectural parti diagrams, we’ve identified several types that are crucial for architects and interior designers alike.
+In exploring architectural parti diagrams, there are several types that are essential for architects and interior designers alike.
 Each serves a unique purpose in articulating the essence of a design, facilitating a deeper understanding of various architectural elements.
-Here, we delve into the common types of parti diagrams, including form-based, flow-based, plan and section diagrams, and narrative diagrams.
+The common types include form-based, flow-based, plan and section diagrams, and narrative diagrams.

 Form-Based Parti Diagrams